 Considering the growing worldwide concern over the spread of coronavirus and in line with the World Health Organization’s recommendation to limit travels to what is strictly necessary, it is with great sadness that, in agreement with our partners, we decided to postpone our gourmet dinners scheduled for 27 and 28 March at Casa de Campo with French Chef Alain Passard.

-The new dates will most probably be on 13 and 14 November and new entrance tickets will be sent to you in September.
-However, those who cannot attend on these new dates are invited to contact our Foundation’s office at (+1) 809-221-0480 or firstname.lastname@example.org for reimbursement of their participation.
+However, those who cannot attend on these new dates are invited to contact our Foundation’s office at (+1) 809-221-0480 or email@example.com for reimbursement of their participation.

 We hope you will understand our decision and continue to support our foundation.

 Thanking you again for your commitment to us.

 Alain Passard began his career at Le Lion d’Or from 1971 to 1975 under the Michelin-starred Chef Michel Kéréver.
 There, he was exposed to the fundamentals of classic cuisine.
 The following year, from 1975 to 1976, Passard entered La Chaumière under triple Michelin Star-holder Gaston Boyer, a culinary classicist.
 In 1977, Passard worked as a member of a small kitchen team at L’Archestrate, led by Alain Senderens.
 In 1980, at Le Duc d’Enghien at the Enghien Casino, Passard received two Michelin stars at the age of 26.
 At the Carlton of Brussels in 1984, he also received two Michelin stars.
 In 1996 he buys l’Arpège which will become, thnks to his talent one of the most prestigious table of Paris and of the World.